The-Lounge/TheLounge/README.md

 This connection will automatically reload your app when files are changed.

 Other tasks are run when different files are changed:
- - When JS files are updated, **[JS Hint](http://jshint.com/)** is run.
+ - When JS files are updated, **[ES Lint](http://eslint.org/)** is run.
- JS Hint checks the quality of your code and catches common mistakes.
+ ES Lint checks the quality of your code and catches common mistakes.
  These rules will be enforced on all code pushed to production, so is important to fix any errors/warnings given by JS Hint.
  - *(In progress)* When CSS/SCSS files are changed they will be recompiled and loaded into the browser (no refresh needed).